Valt25/innometrics-os-linux-agent/README.md

     It will run 2 processes in parallel.
 To stop both, you just need to press ctrl+c.

-* Also you have to run centralized server(for now on your local computer) according to these sources and deployment.sh script(https://github.com/InnopolisUniversity/innometrics-backend)
+* Also you have to run centralized server according to these sources and deployment.sh script(https://github.com/InnopolisUniversity/innometrics-backend)

+    Or you can use already working one for testing purposes.
+In both cases you have to specify server url in local_server/config/server.json file